resingm/de-maxresing-www/content/index.md

 ***

 My name is Max Resing.
-I am a full-time computer-science student, a former full-stack developer and a current DevOps engineer in part-time, an enthusiast of open-source software and a passionate Linux system administrator of a humble home lab.
-My home lab is a stack of four Raspberry Pis and a regular on-demand server which run my personal projects and services.
-It is complemented with two VPS in the cloud.
+I am a passionate computer science student with a knack for data-processing applications in the field of networking & Internet data.
+Besides studying, I am a former full-stack developer employed by different medium-sized companies.
+Currently, I am employed at the University of Twente, supporting projects of OpenINTEL.
+Our current project focusses on continously monitoring the DNSSEC deployment in the TLDs of Switzerland and Lichtenstein.

+Next to my study and professional involvement, I like extending my own home lab in which I develop and operate my own project ideas.

 !>header.end